Response to TCFD Recommendations

 Transition plan (Roadmap) to achieve goals

-Risk management Framework to identify and evaluate climate-related risks and opportunities
+Framework to identify and evaluate climate-related risks and opportunities

 As the manager in charge of climate-related matters, the president and representative director leads relevant departments and Group companies in identifying and understanding climate-related risks and opportunities.
 Our approach leverages a defined risk management framework to make headway.
 The president and representative director shares this progress with the Board of Directors at annual and extraordinary meetings.
 The Board of Directors uses these reports to monitor risk management progress as well as the initiatives and targets set to overcome various challenges.